franvelasco/franvelasco.github.io/pages/colophon.md

 This site is written in HTML + CSS and delivered using [Jekyll](https://jekyllrb.com/){:target="_blank"}, a Static Site Generator.
 No JavaScript, PHP or any other language is used.

 I wrote most of the code from scratch in Markdown using the old trial and error method on [Sublime Text](https://www.sublimetext.com/){:target="_blank"}.

+Lightbox was taken from the [Jekyll Codex](https://jekyllcodex.org/without-plugin/lightbox/#), a great place to expand the possibilities without messing around with plugins.

 The files are hosted on [Github](https://github.com/franvelasco/franvelasco.github.io){:target="_blank"} and the photographs live in [Namecheap](https://namecheap.com){:target="_blank"}